nightduck/AirSim/README.md

     192.168.0.14  ubuntu-workstation

 And vice-versa for the Jetson's hostname on the workstation's hosts file.
 A machine's hostname can be found by running `hostname`.

-The ROS launch files in `ros/launch/planning_pipeline.launch` and `ros2/launch/vision_pipeline.launch.py` specify the hostname of the machine running AirSim as ros parameters.
-These will have to be updated for your own machine.

 ## What's New
 * A ROS wrapper for multirotors is available.
 See [airsim_ros_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_ros_pkgs) for the ROS API, and [airsim_tutorial_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_tutorial_pkgs) for tutorials.